ArielOrtizBobea/arielortizbobea.github.io/pages/home.md

         <li><a href="https://publishingsupport.iopscience.iop.org/journals/environmental-research-food-systems/editorial-board/" target="_blank">Environmental Research: Food Systems</a></li>
         <li><a href="https://wine-economics.org/journal/editors/" target="_blank">Journal of Wine Economics</a></li>
     </ul>
-    I also a Board Director of the <a href="https://www.aere.org/board-of-directors" target="_blank">American Association of Environemntal Economists</a> (2022-2024) and co-host the Association's online seminar for junior scholars <a href="https://aere.memberclicks.net/osweet-paper-sessions" target="_blank">AERE@OSWEET</a>.
-I am also serving as an author of the economics chapter of the <a href="https://www.globalchange.gov/nca6" target="_blank">Sixth National Climate Assessment</a> (2024-2027).
+    I also serve as a Board Director of the <a href="https://www.aere.org/board-of-directors" target="_blank">American Association of Environemntal Economists</a> (2022-2024) and as co-host of AERE's online seminar for junior scholars <a href="https://aere.memberclicks.net/osweet-paper-sessions" target="_blank">AERE@OSWEET</a>.
+I am also serving as an author of the Economics chapter of the <a href="https://www.globalchange.gov/nca6" target="_blank">Sixth National Climate Assessment</a> (2024-2027).
     <br/><br/>
     You can access a recent <a href="/assets/theme/cv.pdf" target="_blank">CV</a> or my <a href="https://scholar.google.com/citations?user=kEZ0ezkAAAAJ&hl=en" target="_blank">Google Scholar</a> profile.
     </div>